Despite the growth in the Brazilian economy in recent years, today one in four Brazilians lives in poverty.

 Many families in city-centre slums are forced to live in appalling conditions.
 Overcrowding is rife in Sao Paulo and often there is no clean water or sanitation of any kind.

 Families without money to access legal advice are unable to stand up for their housing rights, and challenging their landlord can result in immediate eviction and homelessness.

-With power so overwhelmingly in the hands of the much richer landlords, Christian Aid partner Gaspar Garcia is helping to redress the balance.
+With power so overwhelmingly in the hands of the richer landlords, Christian Aid partner Gaspar Garcia is helping to redress the balance.

-European Commission funding
+European Union funding

 Find out more

 To find out more about how your church, business, school or other community group can partner with this project, email email@example.com or contact one of our area offices directly.